 This is another concept I’ve only learned about as of fairly recently, but I’m happy I did.
 It explains a lot about why it can be so hard to let go of unhealthy situations.
 This too is something I’d recommend looking up from other sources if you want to know more.

-But the idea behind a trauma bond is when someone has developed an unhealthy emotional attachment to an abusive person or situation.
+The idea behind a trauma bond is when someone has developed an unhealthy emotional attachment to an abusive person or situation.
 Now, not everyone who gets abused will develop a trauma bond, and not every unhealthy situation will create one.
 But when a trauma bond does develop, it can be remarkably hard to break it.
 And yes, I have had trauma bonds myself before, so I can vouch for how unexpectedly powerful they are.

 If you are dealing with someone or something that is regularly causing you pain, and yet you are still emotionally tied to it, and/or you feel unable or reluctant to leave, then there is a good chance that you are experiencing a trauma bond.
 Recognize the trauma bond for what it is, and know that true, genuine love does not consist of cycles of being abused and demeaned.